Table of Contents

 - Example: Find the maximum sum of a subarray of size

-. - Approach: Compute the result for the first window, then slide it by moving both pointers one step, updating calculations efficiently.
+k. - Approach: Compute the result for the first window, then slide it by moving both pointers one step, updating calculations efficiently.

 -